Blog

 Understanding High Risk Pregnancy

 A pregnancy is deemed high-risk when the mother or baby is at a higher risk of developing a health problem before, after or during delivery.
-High-risk pregnancies call for early maternal and prenatal care by High Risk Obstetrics specialists
+High-risk pregnancies call for early maternal and prenatal care by High Risk Obstetrics specialists.

 High risk pregnancy happens as a result of prior medical conditions, foetal complications or abnormalities or critical care issues.
 Maternal foetal medicine specialists are required to provide early diagnoses and treatments for high-risk pregnancy.
 They also give special monitoring and advanced prenatal care.